cnsuhao/engine1/docs/Methodology/EnvironmentMethodology.md

 The model is implemented by first totaling the carbon monoxide in a compartment post diffusion, then computing the partial pressure of carbon monoxide, and finally computing the carboxyhemoglobin in the compartment.
 After the target distribution is calculated, the hemoglobin species (unbound, oxyhemoglobin, carboxyhemoglobin, carbaminohemoglobin, and oxycarbaminohemoglobin) amounts are updated by assuming that unbound hemoglobin is consumed first followed by oxyhemoglobin then oxycarbaminohemoglobin and finally carbaminohemoglobin.
 If all hemoglobin is converted to carboxyhemoglobin before the necessary adjustment is made to conserve CO mass, then the remaining CO is distributed back to the dissolved species.
 This acts as an automatic negative feedback device to ensure that the perfusion contribution to the diffusing capacity is saturated when the hemoglobin becomes saturated.
 See the [C++ code](@ref CalculateCarbonMonoxideSpeciesDistribution) for more details.

 #### Carbon Monoxide Effects on Oxygen Saturation Curve
-The oxygen saturation curve effects model implemented in %BioGears is adapted from the regression model described by @ref bruce2003multicompartment.
+The oxygen saturation curve effects model implemented is adapted from the regression model described by @ref bruce2003multicompartment.
 We have simplified the model by assuming a linear relationship between carboxyhemoglobin and both the Hill coefficient and the 50% saturation shaping parameter.
-We then applied the linear relationship to the Dash and Bassingthwaithe oxygen saturation model already implemented in %BioGears (see the [Tissue Methodology](@ref tissue-approach)).
+We then applied the linear relationship to the Dash and Bassingthwaithe oxygen saturation model already implemented in the engine (see the [Tissue Methodology](@ref tissue-approach)).
 Equations 10 and 11 describe the adjustments made to the oxygen saturation curve in the presence of carboxyhemoglobin, and Figure 7 shows the shift in the curve at various carboxyhemoglobin concentrations.
 In the equations, *&eta;* is the Hill coefficient, *S<sub>CO</sub>* is the fraction of carboxyhemoglobin to total hemoglobin (i.e. CO saturation), and *P<sub>50</sub>* is the standard partial pressure of oxygen at 50% oxygen saturation.
 <center>
 \f[\eta = 1.7 - 1.1 \cdot S_{CO} \f]
 *Equation 10.*